 - IV sedation induces a state of deep relaxation and a feeling of not being bothered by what’s going on

-“i had iv sedation back in june, got 2 rotten and abcessed teeth extracted and a filling to a front tooth – remember nothing at all from the iv going in, to being aware i was in my husbands car asking for some water and telling him how i felt nothing :smile:”
+“I had IV sedation back in June, got 2 rotten and abscessed teeth extracted and a filling to a front tooth – remember nothing at all from the IV going in, to being aware I was in my husband’s car asking for some water and telling him how I felt nothing!”

 “IV sedation is the best!!
 I would not hesitate to use it again if I needed to.
 They numb your hand first, then they put the IV in and before you know it you are off to sleepyland.
 I really don’t remember too much, just bits and pieces of conversations.”

 “I had IV sedation when I got my wisdom teeth surgically removed yesterday.
 Let me tell you, it was AMAZING.
 Cannot put it in better words.
 All I remember is the doctor putting the sedative in the IV, feeling COMPLETELY relaxed, and still in control of everything, and closed my eyes and before I could reach 8 counting backwards, I was peacefully asleep.
 I woke literally 2 seconds later with no pain at all!
 I didn’t believe the doctor when he said it was all over.”